 Cambodian Communities out of Crisis (CCC) was born out of one man's compassion for the people of Cambodia.
 We are a Christian organisation, working in partnership with the growing Christian church in Cambodia, but aiming to provide humanitarian assistance to people of all religions in that country.
-We support Awana Cambodia in their mission to establish discipleship groups for children and young people.
+We work alongside a small church in their outreach to their community, particularly to the poor and disadvantaged.
 We are involved in education, providing sponsorship for children to attend good-quality schools in Cambodia.
 CCC's vision is for the establishment of a Christian college and business institute in Cambodia.

 If you need any further information about Cambodia or about the work of CCC, please contact us.